 1. Sandbanks Winery

-The list begins with our pick of the best winery in Prince Edward County, Sandbanks Winery.
+Sandbanks is our pick for the best winery in Prince Edward County.

 Sandbanks Winery has created a fantastic outdoor atmosphere.
 There are multiple tasting bars.
-Try a flight of their best wines in the Enhanced Wine tasting experience.
-Once you’ve chosen your favourite, sit around a fire pit and enjoy a glass.
+Enjoy a flight of their fantastic wines.
+Choose your favourite, sit around a fire pit and enjoy a glass.
 Don’t forget to toast the beautiful area and splendid wine.

 We enjoyed a glass of Sandbanks’ Baco Noir Reserve.
 It was so relaxing sitting in a pair of Muskoka chairs and enjoying the sun’s golden hour.

-When you venture inside to their wine shop you can also purchase charcuterie items.
-Sandbanks Winery will even give you a cutting board and knife so that you can prepare and enjoy your own charcuterie board onsite.
+Visit their wine shop where you can also purchase charcuterie items.
+Sandbanks Winery provides cutting boards and cheese knives so enjoy your charcuterie items onsite.

-Arrive at Sandbanks early on Saturdays to ensure you can be part of their barrel room tastings.
+Arrive at Sandbanks early on Saturdays to ensure and be part of their barrel room tastings.
 It’s “first come, first served” with no reservations.
-It is worth it as you’ll enjoy a flight of six wines and food pairings.
+It is worth it to enjoy a flight of six wines and food pairings.

 For hours and info, visit the Sandbanks Winery website.